Assess resource consent application

 Non-notified resource consents

-- approval of all affected parties has been obtained
+- all affected parties agree

 - the effects will be minor.